ExistingPerson08/Spacefin/README.md

     - All needed packages preinstalled
     - Fingerprint unlock preconfigured
  - Easy to customize
- - Preconfigured Zed and VSCodium
- - Gnome Boxes and quickemu for virtualization

 If you want to install Niri eddition, rebase from Fedora Silverblue or Bluefin with: